Enterprise AI financial planning

 Infrastructure and platform

-Cloud compute, data storage, ML platforms, and security infrastructure.
+Cloud compute, data storage, model hosting, monitoring, and security controls.

 Talent and human resources